Ana-Morales/holbertonschool-zero_day/0x03-git/README.md

-This prject is about learning Git
+This project is about learning Git